Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 If you love the idea of living in San Diego but want to embrace the beach life, take yourself on a tour of the city’s many coastal neighborhoods.
 We recommend starting with Pacific Beach and La Jolla as two distinct sides of the San Diego coin: one a bit more laid back and eclectic; the other more upscale and mature.

-Pacific Beach: Bayfront Living Close to Downtown San Diego
+4. Pacific Beach – Bayfront Living Close to Downtown San Diego

 • Great for: Retirees, young professionals, families, vacation homes

 Often named one of the liveliest places to live in San Diego, Pacific Beach offers a unique mix of waterfront, urban, and suburban living amenities for all manner of beachgoers, vacationers, young professionals, and happy retirees.
-Rentals mostly start around $3,000 a month, and the average home price in Pacific Beach is high at around $1.2 million (a 3.6% drop from May 2022, the first major decrease in home values in over eight years).
-Still, residents who can afford to live here justify the cost as a buy-in to the neighborhood’s fun atmosphere and low crime rates to its close-knit community vibe and best-in-city access to San Diego Bay.
+One-bedroom rentals average around $2,875 a month, and the average home price in Pacific Beach is high at around $1.35 million — a whopping 6.9 percent jump from last year.
+Still, residents who can afford to live in this close-knit community justify the cost as a buy-in to the neighborhood’s fun atmosphere, low crime rates, and best-in-city access to San Diego Bay.

-Despite its party reputation, Pacific Beach (affectionately dubbed “PB” by locals), attracts plenty of families.
+Pacific Beach (affectionately dubbed “PB” by locals) has a party reputation but attracts plenty of families.
 Look beyond the buskers and sunbathers and you’re sure to discover a mellower side of this funky beach town — from pleasant picnic spots to protected swim areas, local eats to luxe day spas — and miles of bike paths in between.

 • Great for: Luxury living, retirees, professionals

-A bit up the coast from Pacific Beach, it’s easy to see why this Mediterranean-style village is considered San Diego’s jewel and is widely considered one of the best neighborhoods in San Diego.
+A bit up the coast from Pacific Beach, this Mediterranean-style village is considered San Diego’s jewel and is widely considered one of the best neighborhoods in San Diego.
 With world-renowned beaches and towering, rocky cliffs forming a dramatic backdrop, this A+-rated community features award-winning schools, ritzy streets, and a vibrant dining and cultural scene.
-Think of it like the Beverly Hills equivalent of cool neighborhoods in San Diego.
+Think of it as the Beverly Hills of SoCal — and one of the best family neighborhoods in San Diego.

 Besides its seven miles of coastline and gorgeous scenery, La Jolla packs a powerful economic punch as home to the University of California San Diego, one of the top research universities on the planet.
 This has attracted biotech giants like Scripps Research and Pfizer, whose La Jolla operations are instrumental in continuing advancement in the healthcare fields.